monsoonmaelstrom/book2/book2.md

 “Not sure,” I tell him, sliding it into my pack.
 It’s too dark to read anything now.
 There’s a new moon and the sky has a thick, low layer of clouds covering the stars.

 Fifteen minutes later, we make it to the shore.
 So far, so good, but I know it’s only a matter of time and probably not much at that.
-Eventually she’s bound to notice Liam’s getting further away from her, and when she does…
+Eventually, she’s bound to notice Liam’s getting further away from her, and when she does…

 “Let’s move,” I tell the others.
 “We’ve got a long way to walk, and the sooner we make it back, the better.”